 – Mehmet Murat Ildan

-1. Have a calm yet invigorating start to the day.
+1. You’ll have a calm yet invigorating start to the day

 By waking up at least 2 hours prior to getting out the door in the morning, you give yourself enough time to indulge on your morning rituals instead of having to rush through the morning.

 Depending on your preference, you may use this time for meditation, to plan for the day ahead, to work on a hobby or to have an indulgent 20 minute bath or perhaps, if you wake up early enough, all the above!

 By setting aside ample time to get yourself ready for the day for the things that give you joy and serenity, you will bound to start the day fully recharged with a kick on your step and ready to take on the world by the time you have to head out the door.

 2. You’ll be able to catch one of nature’s greatest shows

 One of my all time favorite things to do is to watch the sunrise and the only way one can catch a glimpse of one of nature’s greatest feat is to wake up early enough to see it.

 I found that each beautiful sunrise is different from the next yet it never fails to captivate and to mesmerize.

 Whenever I watch the sun rises while breathing in the morning fresh air, I am once again reminded as to how truly beautiful the world is and how fortunate we all are to be living in it.

 3. You’ll have time for a proper & nourishing breakfast